Super73: 2019

-In 2019, the company continued to collaborate with notable celebrities and brands.
-On Nov.4, 2019, the company announced a limited edition Z1 model, which was cobranded with the Parisian football club, Paris Saint Germain.
+In 2019, the company expanded its collaborations with prominent celebrities and brands.
+On November 4, 2019, they unveiled a limited edition SUPER73-Z1 model in collaboration with Parisian football club Paris Saint-Germain (PSG).
 The launch of the limited edition PSG model, coincided with the 50th anniversary of the legendary football team.

 2020

-In Feb 2020, Super73 launched their R model.
-The new R model was significant because it was the first model with a full suspension on the front and rear wheels.
-This was a departure from their earlier models, which were known for their rigid frames and lack of suspension on their rear wheels.
+In Feb 2020, SUPER73 launched their SUPER73-R Series, marking a significant departure from their earlier designs.
+This new model featured full suspension, a major upgrade from the rigid frames and suspensionless design of previous models.
+They also unveiled the SUPER73-S2, an upgraded version of their popular SUPER73-S1 model, featuring front suspension and sleek new colorways.

-Later that year, Super73 raised a $20-million Series B funding round led by Boston-based growth equity firm Volition Capital.
+Later in the year, SUPER73 secured $20-million in Series B funding, led by Boston-based growth equity firm Volition Capital.

 2021

-In 2021, the company produced several high-profile collaborations that included an off-road motorcycle inspired e-bike with famed motorcycle racer and designer Roland Sands, a special edition Hot Wheels x Super73 with American toymaker Mattel, and a limited-edition haute couture e-bike collaboration with Parisan fashion house, Yves Saint Laurent.
+In 2021, the company produced several high-profile collaborations, including an off-road motorcycle-inspired e-bike designed with renowned motorcycle racer and designer Roland Sands.
+They also partnered with American toy manufacturer Mattel to create a special edition Hot Wheels x SUPER73 e-bike.
+Additionally, the company launched a limited-edition haute couture e-bike in collaboration with French luxury fashion house, Yves Saint Laurent.